Planar Black Holes in Holographic Axion Gravity: Islands, Page Times, and Scrambling Times: Introduction

-In this work, in the context of the holographic massive gravity \cite{Baggioli:2014roa,Alberte:2015isw} and by applying the island rule, we attempt to compute the entanglement entropy of the Hawking radiation and the Page curve for the AdS black holes which are coupled to two auxiliary flat bath systems.
-In such holographic models, giving a mass to the graviton in the bulk, results in the momentum no longer conserved at the boundary.
+In this work, in the context of the holographic massive gravity \cite{Baggioli:2014roa,Alberte:2015isw} and by applying the island rule, we attempt to compute the entanglement entropy of the Hawking radiation and the Page curve for the AdS black holes which are coupled to two auxiliary flat baths.
+It should be noted that the coupling to such a non-gravitational baths can induce a mass to the bulk graviton \cite{Geng:2020qvw,Porrati:2001db} so that the graviton mass is essential for the existence of island \cite{Geng:2020fxl,Geng:2021hlu}.
+However, here we only consider the graviton mass arising from the holographic massive gravity setup and study its effect on the Page curve.
+In fact, in the holographic massive gravity models, giving a mass to the graviton in the bulk, results in the momentum no longer being conserved at the boundary.
 Strictly speaking, the bulk graviton mass breaks the diffeomorphism invariance of the gravitational action and thus, from holographic point of view, the stress-energy tensor of the dual field theory is not conserved and in turn the momentum conservation will be violated (For a nice comprehensive review on the holographic axion models and their applications, see Refs. \cite{Baggioli:2021xuv,Baggioli:2019rrs}.).
 A striking feature of this model is that the black plane solutions of this model, even in the absence of Maxwell tensor, have an inner horizon due to the finite graviton mass.
 Namely they play the same rule like charged black holes with two horizons.
-Therefore, inspired by \cite{Wang:2021woy,Ahn:2021chg,Lu:2021gmv,Cao:2021ujs,Kim:2021gzd}, we can perform the separate island analysis for the extremal and the non-extremal cases.\\
+Therefore, inspired by \cite{Wang:2021woy,Ahn:2021chg,Lu:2021gmv,Cao:2021ujs,Kim:2021gzd}, we can perform the separate island analysis for the extremal and the non-extremal cases. \\

 This paper consists of five sections.
 Section \ref{sec2} begins with investigating neutral, non-extremal, and extremal planar black holes in the framework of the holographic massive gravity.
-In Sections \ref{sec3} and \ref{sec4}, we will obtain the the entanglement entropy of the Hawking radiation for all kind of the planar black holes with and without the island.
+In Sections \ref{sec3} and \ref{sec4}, we will obtain the entanglement entropy of the Hawking radiation for all kind of the planar black holes with and without the island.
 In addition, the scrambling time and the Page times are both analyzed and discussed, specially at the end of Section \ref{sec3}.
 Finally, our conclusions are drawn in Section \ref{sec5}.
-Thermodynamics of the planar black hoes are detailed in Appendix \ref{sec: sec6}.
+Thermodynamics of the planar black holes are detailed in Appendix \ref{sec: sec6}.